Ensembl/ensembl-datacheck/framework.md

 After the test runs, the database adaptor is disconnected to avoid connection leaks.

-###`Bio::EnsEMBL::DataCheck::CompareDbCheck`
+###`Bio::EnsEMBL::DataCheck::DbDbCheck`
-`CompareDbCheck` is an extension of `DbCheck` that supports tests that take two DBAs for comparison (e.g. old and new databases, or master and slave databases).
+`DbDbCheck` is an extension of `DbCheck` that supports tests that take two DBAs for comparison (e.g. old and new databases, or master and slave databases).

 ###`Bio::EnsEMBL::DataCheck::Manager`
 The `Manager` module can be used to retrieve a set of datachecks, and optionally run them in a test harness.
 The history of datachecks' pass/fail status can be read from and written to a file, in order for datachecks to determine if the need to be run.